openflighthpc/flight-file-manager/api/docs/routes.md

 ## POST - /cloudcmd

 Create a new cloudcmd session.
-Returns the `password` to access the cloudcmd session and the `url` fragment where it is being hosted.
+Returns the `password` to access the cloudcmd session and the protocol relative `url` to where it is being hosted.

-NOTE: The `url` fragment does not contain the hypertext protocol used to access the service.
-It will need to be prefixed with either `http:` or `https:` before accessing the service.

 ```
 POST /cloudcmd